OmniSapiens: A Foundation Model for Social Behavior Processing via Heterogeneity-Aware Relative Policy Optimization: Experiments

+\textbf{Zero-shot generalization performance.} From Tab.~\ref{tab:aut_esr_results}, \namesm\ achieves the best performance across all five tasks spanning a broad spectrum of behavioral contexts, including clinical behavior (AUT, IDR), affective expression (SER), and social-pragmatic reasoning (SMSA, SIR).
+The uniform gains across held-out tasks indicate that relative to existing models, \namesm\ learns behavioral representations that can more effectively generalize and transfer beyond training datasets and distributions.
+As a result, \namesm\ demonstrates stronger effectiveness than existing models when applied to new datasets and distributions, as frequently encountered in real-world deployment settings.

 \textbf{Comparison with OmniSapiens-7B RL}.
-Despite being trained on the same Human Behavioral Atlas benchmark, \namesm, trained with \names, exhibits stronger generalization performance than OmniSapiens-7B RL on SER and AUT.
-This coincides with the more balanced multitask performance achieved by \namesm\ from Tab.~\ref{tab:models_and_algos_multi_task_results}, with an average task rank of 1.20 compared to 3.00 for OmniSapiens-7B RL.
-This suggests that the \names-trained \namesm, by learning more uniformly across behavioral tasks, can support the acquisition of general behavioral features that are more transferable, contributing to improved generalization performance. $ $
+Despite being trained on the same Human Behavioral Atlas benchmark, \namesm, trained with \names\ instead of the standard GRPO, exhibits stronger generalization performance than OmniSapiens-7B RL across each held-out task.
+This coincides with improved multitask performance achieved by \namesm\ from Tab.~\ref{tab:models_and_algos_multi_task_results}, with an average task rank of 1.90 compared to 4.20 for OmniSapiens-7B RL.
+This suggests that more uniform learning across behavioral tasks through \names\ may promote the acquisition of transferable behavioral features, yielding improved generalization.
+Though we leave a more rigorous investigation of this relationship to future work.